radjaffo/Gamed/README.md

 Basic text based game

-Compile using make all run on command line
+Compile using `make all run` on your command line.